alanrob17/technical-blog/content/post/creating-a-powershell-profile.md

 There are an unlimited number of ways you can improve your Powershell environment and you should change your environment to suit your particular needs.

-One thing I haven't mentioned in this article is that you there are a number of things you can do to change your command prompt and colour themes in your terminal.
+One thing I haven't mentioned is that there are a number of things you can do to change the command prompt and colour themes in your terminal.
 I'll leave this up to you to explore.